klyap/kerlsbot/README.md

 ## Development Server

-Start the development server on http://localhost:3000
+Start the development server on localhost to see the UI in your browser

 ```bash
 npm run dev
 ```

-## Production
+## Deployment

+Don't forget to add environment variables `OPENAI_API_KEY` and `MODEL_ID`

 Build the application for production: